cosmos/cosmos-sdk/docs/core/baseapp.md

 During `CheckTx`, the `checkState`, which is based off of the last committed state from the root store, is used for any reads and writes.
 Here we only execute the wired middlewares `CheckTx` and verify a service router exists for every message in the transaction.
-Note, that if the a middleware's `CheckTx` fails, the state transitions won't be reflected in the `checkState` -- i.e. `checkState` is only updated on success.
+Note, that if a middleware's `CheckTx` fails, the state transitions won't be reflected in the `checkState` -- i.e. `checkState` is only updated on success.